Skip to main content Link Search Menu Expand Document (external link)

 • Technical contributions: to what extent has your technical work (writing code, designing software, writing documentation, writing tests, maintaining CI/CD systems) helped your team deliver great software?

-• Teamwork: to what extent have you been a collaborative and effective team member?
+• Non-technical contributions: to what extent have you been a collaborative and effective team member?
 Have you delivered what you promised in a timely fashion, and communicated as needed when you were running late?
+Have you been an independent contributor (making decisions about your own tasks on your own), or even led others in design or implementation choices?

 If you submit individual work late, we will not directly penalize your grade.
 However, we only commit to promptly grading and returning work that is submitted on time.
 Other work will be graded (and awarded credit) as resources allow.